jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 * On Mac, click `Compress...` to zip
 * On PC, click `Send To > Compressed...`

 Rename to `LastnameFirstname_QUILT.zip` and upload to Canvas before the start of class.
+Bring your drawings too!

 ###GRADING RUBRIC
 Your project will be graded with the following rubric: